Asymmetric results about graph homomorphisms: Concluding remarks

 \subsection{Acknowledgments:}

 We are grateful to Hong Liu and others for many helpful discussions on these topics.
 In particular, some of the ideas in the proof of \cref{thm:C3C5C7} were conceived in conjuction with Ant\'onio Gir\~ao, Freddie Illingworth, and Lukas Michel.
-Finally, we thank Sean English, Emily Heath, and Andrew Simmons for helpful comments on an earlier draft of this paper.
+Finally, we thank Sean English, Emily Heath, Andrew Simmons, and the anonymous referees for helpful comments on earlier drafts of this paper.